raspberrypilearning/visualising-sorting-with-python/ks4.md

 - Recognises that different algorithms exist for the same problem.
-- Understands a recursive solution to aproblem repeatedly applies the same solution to smaller instances of the problem.
+- Understands a recursive solution to a problem repeatedly applies the same solution to smaller instances of the problem.
 - Understands the notion of performance for algorithms and appreciates that some algorithms have different performance characteristics for the same task.
 - Evaluates the effectiveness of algorithms and models for similar problems.